-The concentration of vertical vorticity into an annulus is very unstable and gives rise to a variety of eddies (Schubert et al 1999), which transport vorticity into the eye of the storm, spinning it up.
-In the steady state, this spin-up is balanced by frictional torque with the underlying surface.
+torque with the underlying surface.
 To maintain centripetal and hydrostatic balance during the spin-up of the eye, the air within it must sink and warm by compression.
-Thus the eye is a reverse heat engine, with mechanical energy supplied by the eyewall driving a heat pump that warms the eye itself.
-As the sinking air parcels warm, the saturation water vapor concentration increases rapidly, so that any condensed water quickly evaporates, yielding the characteristic cloud-free eye.
-But very near the surface, frictionally induced inflow gives rise to upflow within a boundary layer that is 1-2 km thick; clouds often develop in this boundary layer.
+Thus, the eye is a reverse heat engine, with mechanical energy supplied by the eyewall driving a heat pump that warms the eye itself.
+As the sinking air parcels warm, the saturation water vapor concentration increases rapidly, causing any condensed water to quickly evaporate, yielding the characteristic cloud-free eye.
+But very near the surface, frictionally induced inflow gives rise to upflow within a boundary layer that is 1-2-km thick; clouds often develop in this boundary layer.

-c.
-Hypercanes
+3.3 Hypercanes

-A closer look at the expression for maximum wind speed, (8), reveals that it is an implicit expression.
+A closer look at the expression for maximum wind speed, Equation 8, reveals that it is an implicit expression.
 This is because the saturation enthalpy of the sea surface, k_0^ , is a function of pressure as well as temperature, increasing with decreasing pressure.
 As winds increase, the surface pressure in the eyewall falls, increasing the value of k_0^ .
-This is a positive feedback which, under typical tropical conditions, contributes about 40% to the maximum wind speed.
-However, if the sea surface temperature were to be substantially greater, this feedback becomes strong enough that (8) no longer has a solution (Emanuel 1988).
-This implies that the extra heat input from the ocean can no longer be balanced by surface-based dissipation, and what storm might occur would have to be of very different character.
+This is a positive feedback that, under typical tropical conditions, contributes approximately 40% to the maximum wind speed.
+However, if the sea surface temperature is substantially greater, this feedback becomes strong enough that Equation 8 no longer has a solution (Emanuel 1988).
+This implies that the extra heat input from the ocean can no longer be balanced by surface-based dissipation, and any storm that might occur would be of a very different character.
 The author dubbed such storms hypercanes.

-Emanuel et al (1995) proposed that hypercanes might occur after the impact of a large comet or asteroid with the ocean.
-Numerical simulations show that seawater temperatures of at least 50° C are necessary to generate hypercanes.
+Emanuel et al. (1995) proposed that hypercanes might occur after the impact of a large comet or asteroid with the ocean.
+Numerical simulations show that seawater temperatures of at least 50°C are necessary to generate hypercanes.
 These simulations also suggest that hypercanes are relatively narrow, with eye dimensions of a few kilometers, and owing to extremely high specific entropy in the core, they can extend into the middle stratosphere.
 The authors proposed that such events might inject enough water into the middle stratosphere to destroy the ozone layer, thereby contributing to the mass extinctions that are thought to follow large asteroid impacts.
 The numerical code used in this work was designed for subsonic flows, but the simulated storms contained supersonic wind speeds.
-Thus there is a need to revisit this problem, using a numerical code capable of simulating flows with Mach numbers of order one.
+Thus, there is a need to revisit this problem using a numerical code capable of simulating flows with Mach numbers of order one.

-4. Air-sea interaction
+4. AIR-SEA INTERACTION

-Tropical cyclones are driven by enthalpy fluxes from the sea and limited mostly by surface drag, but there is little understanding of the dependence of these fluxes on wind at very high wind speeds.
-Direct measurements of the fluxes have been made at wind speeds as large as $25 m s^{-1}$, but technical problems have thus far prevented reliable estimates at higher speeds.
-Within the range in which good measurements exist, the drag coefficient increases with wind speed, owing to the increasing roughness of the sea surface, but there is little evidence for a corresponding increase in the enthalpy exchange coefficient (Greeneart & Hansen 1987).
-Numerical experiments together with evaluation of (8) make it clear that were these transfer functions continued to higher wind speeds, tropical cyclones could be of no more than marginal hurricane intensity.
-This suggests that another process, or processes, must become active at high wind speed.
+Tropical cyclones are driven by enthalpy fluxes from the sea and limited mostly by surface drag, but there is little understanding of the wind-dependence of these fluxes at very high wind speeds.
+Direct measurements of the fluxes have been made at wind speeds as large as 25 ms-1, but technical problems have thus far prevented reliable estimates at higher speeds.
+Within the range in which good measurements exist, the drag coefficient increases with wind speed, owing to the increasing roughness of the sea surface, but there is little evidence for a corresponding increase in the enthalpy exchange coefficient (Greeneart et al. 1987).
+Numerical experiments together with evaluation of Equation 8 make it clear that were these transfer functions continued to higher wind speeds, tropical cyclones could be of no more than marginal hurricane intensity.
+This suggests that another process, or processes, must become active at high wind speeds.